California Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed options for standard vehicles.
-If your car doesn't need protection from weather, open transport saves you money.
-Reserve enclosed trailers only for high-end or luxury vehicles requiring extra care.
+Open trailers cost less than enclosed trailers for standard vehicle shipping.
+Most cars ship safely and affordably in open trailers.
+Reserve enclosed trailers only for high-end or luxury vehicles requiring extra protection.

 7